-Symptom: The sensor

-does not report accurate F/T data.
+Symptom: The sensor does not report accurate F/T data.
 Cause: The sensor may have been overloaded beyond its calibration limits.
-For calibration limits, refer to the applicable ATI manual listed in Table 2.1.
+For calibration limits, refer to the applicable ATI manual listed in Table 2.1 .
 Solution: Check the status code.
-Error bits related to overload are:

-2, 27, and 30.
-See solution for Symptom-Status Code Bit

-2, 27, or 30 - Out of Range.
+Error bits related to overload are: 2, 27, and 30.
+See solution for Symptom-Status Code Bit 2, 27, or 30 - Out of Range .
 Cause: The sensor system configuration is not set up correctly in the user's software.

-Solution: Verify the system is properly configured; refer to

-Section 3-Installation or contact ATI for assistance.

-Cause: The user enabled tool transformation.

-A tool transformation moves the origin and coordinates of the sensor data.
-If the tool transformation is incorrectly applied, the F/T data is skewed.
+Solution: Verify the system is properly configured; refer to Section 3-Installation or contact ATI for assistance.
+Cause: The user en abled tool transformation.
+A tool trans sensor data data is skev formation moves the origin and coordinates of the .
+If the tool transformation is incorrectly applied, the F/T ved.
 Solution: Check if a tool transformation is applied, and adjust it if needed.
-If all fields are 0, tool transformation is not applied; refer to the tool transformation fields in Table 5.3.

-For more information on the concept of tool transformation, refer to the applicable ATI manual in Table 2.1.

-Cause: The sensor is not properly installed, for example: improper fasteners are used, or the sensor is not mounted to a flat, stiff surface.

-Solution: Verify the sensor is correctly installed; refer to the

-Installation and Troubleshooting Sections in the appropriate ATI F/T sensor manual listed in Table 2.1.

-Cause: It is normal to see an offset in the data, even when unloaded.

-Solution: Use the bias command to zero/tare the data.

-Cause: Mechanical coupling-an external object such as customer tooling or utilities is contacting a sensor's surface between the mounting side and tool side.
+If all fields are 0, tool transformation is not applied; refer to the tool transformation fields in Table 5.3 .
+For more information on the concept of tool transformation, refer to the applicable ATI manual in Table 2.1 .
+Cause: The sensor are used, or is not properly installed, for example: improper fasteners the sensor is not mounted to a flat, stiff surface.
+Solution: Verify the sensor is correctly installed; refer to the Installation and Troubleshooting Sections in the appropriate ATI F/T sensor manual listed in Table 2.1 .
+Cause: It is normal Solution: to see an offset in the data, even when unloaded.
+Use the bias command to zero/tare the data.
+Cause: Mechanical or utilities i side and too l coupling-an external object such as customer tooling s contacting a sensor's surface between the mounting bl side.
 Solution: Remove any debris between the tool side and interface plate.
 Use proper cable management for cables and hoses; do not connect them tightly between the mounting and tool side of the sensor.
 Anything that contacts surfaces such as the through hole in the sensor or cover plates on either side of the sensor induces loading or movement that could result in inaccurate F/T data.

-Symptom: The initial F/T

-values are nonzero and no load is applied.
+Symptom: The initial F/T values are non- zero and no load is applied.
 Solution: Normal.
 Bias the sensor to bring all the F/T values back to zero.